Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Proof of Lemma

-In the definition of the order $\Star(T)$ we consider the partition of $\Gamma$ into star sets.
+In the definition of the order $\Star(T)$ we consider the partition of $\Gamma$ into star figures.
 Consider a subset $X \subset \Gamma$.
 First observe that if $X$ belongs to one of the stars, then $l_{\Star(T)}(X) \leq 2 l_{\opt}(X)$.
 This is because the order on this star is (a very particularly easy) example of a hierarchical order on a tree.
 Also observe that if $X$ belongs to one of the edges of the graph, then $l_{\Star(T)}(X) \leq 2 l_{\opt}(X)$.
 Indeed, the edge consists of two halves, in each of the halves the points are visited in a linear order, and the jump from one half to the other is not larger than the diameter of the set.
-In the sequel we can therefore assume that $X$ does not belong to one of the star figure and also is not inside one of the edges of the graph.
+In the sequel we can therefore assume that $X$ does not belong to one of the star figures and also is not inside one of the edges of the graph.

 Assume that $\#X \leq k+1$.
-Points of $X$ belong to $k_0 \leq k+1$ star figures.
+The points of $X$ belong to $k_0 \leq k+1$ star figures.
 Denote by $Y$ the set of centers of these stars, and put $Z = X \bigcup Y$.
 It is clear that $l_{\Star(T)}(X) \leq l_{\Star(T)}(Z)$.
-We recall that by definition of our order the path first visits all points of one of star figures, then from another one and so on.
+We recall that by definition of our order the path first visits all points of one of the star figures, then all points from another one and so on.
 We can therefore write

 where $l_1$ is the sum of lengths of jumps between distinct star figures (the number of such jumps is $k_0-1$), and $l_2$ is the total length of jumps inside star figures.

 First we estimate $l_1$.
 The length of the jump from the star figure $S_1$ centered at $y_1$ to the star figure $S_2$ centered at $y_2$ is at most $d(y_1, y_2) + 1 \leq 2 d(y_1,y_2)$.
 This implies that the total sum of such jumps is not greater than the length of the associated path in $Y$, that is